nlpcloud/nlpcloud-go/README.md

 client.Question("<Your context>", "<Your question>")
 ```

-The above command returns an `Answer` struct.
+The above command returns an `Question` struct.

 ### Summarization Endpoint